 Ask whether the institution issues any kind of home loan guarantee certificate.
 And if there’s anything else you're not 100% clear about, this is definitely the time to sort it out.

-Month 2: March the month to research!
+Month 2: March

-Getting to know the market
+I. Getting to know the market

 Make a checklist of your priorities.
 A good way to keep things in perspective is to look at the odd property well above or below your price range.
 Remember, this is an exercise in compromise.
 The dream home is one of those fictional creations like 'Mr/Mrs Right' and the 'perfect' marriage, so don't get too hooked into the hype.